 Title IX

-Title IX is a federal civil rights law that protects students and employees from sex-based discrimination in education programs or activities.
+Title IX is a federal civil rights law that protects students and employees from sex-based discrimination and sex-based harassment in education programs or activities.

-Title IX defines sex-based discrimination as incidents of sexual assault, domestic violence, stalking, as well as sexual harassment, , as well as, ual,when the harassment would be determined by a reasonable person to be so severe, pervasive and objectively offensive as to effectively deny a person’s access to the College’s education program or activity.
+Title IX defines sex-based discrimination as discrimination on the basis of sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, and gender identity

+Title IX further defines sex-based harassment as a form of sex discrimination and sexual harassment and other harassment on the basis of sex, including on the basis of sex stereotypes, sex characteristics, parental, family, or marital status, pregnancy or related conditions, sexual orientation, and gender identity, that is quid pro quo harassment, hostile environment harassment, or the specific offenses of sexual assault, dating violence, domestic violence, and stalking.

+All unwelcome sex-based conduct that, based on the totality of the circumstances, is subjectively and objectively offensive and is so severe or pervasive that it limits or denies a person’s ability to participate in or benefit from CCC’s education programs or activities..

 The Student CARE Team and Human Resources are responsible for coordinating inquiries and investigations of alleged Title IX violations.
 General procedures for reporting and investigation into allegations of Title IX violations are outlined below.

-Reporting Title IX violations

-Reports, complaints, and information or rumors of sex-based discrimination or should be reported to a Title IX Coordinator.

-Designated responsible employees have an obligation to report rumors, information, or allegations of sex- based discrimination to a Title IX Coordinator as soon as possible upon becoming aware of the incident.
-All administrative employees are considered designated responsible employees.
-All other employees are encouraged to report such information to a Title IX Coordinator in order to provide resources and supportive measures to those impacted by such discrimination.
+Reporting Title IX violationsTo report information about conduct that may constitute sex discrimination or make a complaint of sex discrimination under Title IX, please refer to [include link to location(s) on website or otherwise describe location(s)].

+Any non-confidential employee at the college who either has authority to take corrective action on behalf of the college or has responsibility for administrative leadership, teaching, or advising in CCC’s education program or activity is obligated to notify the Title IX Coordinator of conduct that reasonably may constitute sex discrimination

+All other CCC employees are obligated to either notify the Title IX Coordinator or provide the contact information of the Title IX Coordinator and information about how to make a complaint of sex discrimination to any person who provides the employee with information about conduct that reasonably may constitute sex discrimination.

 Inquiries or investigations of reported Title IX violations involving students and only students will be coordinated by the Title IX Coordinator(s) for students and the Student CARE Team.

 Inquiries or investigations of reported Title IX violations involving employees, vendors or other individuals will be coordinated by the Title IX Coordinator(s) in Human Resources.

+All parties participating in the Title IX process or investigation are prohibited to engage in retaliation.

 Contact information for the Student CARE Team and Human Resources can be found below: The Title IX Team, titleix@clackamas.edu

-Student CARE Team, CARE@clackamas.edu, 503-594-3404

 Human Resources, hr@clackamas.edu, 503-594-3300

 Chief Human Resources Officer, Room B 204, 503-594-3458